 How Creditors Find Your Assets: Discovery Methods and Asset Protection

 A judgment creditor has broad legal authority to investigate a debtor’s finances.
-The process is called discovery in aid of execution, and it gives creditors access to the same investigative tools available in general civil litigation.
-Bank accounts, real estate, brokerage accounts, business interests, vehicles, and income sources are all within reach.
+The process, called discovery in aid of execution, gives creditors the same investigative tools available in general civil litigation: bank accounts, real estate, brokerage accounts, business interests, vehicles, and income sources are all within reach.

 Speak With an Asset Protection Attorney